-All prospective international students must complete the “Request for Certificate of Eligibility and Declaration and Certification of Finances” and return it to the admissions office with the necessary supporting financial documentation.
+All prospective international students must complete the “Request for Certificate of Eligibility and Declaration and Certification of Finances” and return it to the Office of International Students with the necessary supporting financial documentation.
 It is important to keep in mind that the estimate of expenses is a minimum figure, and that actual costs may vary.
 International students should also bear in mind that university financial assistance for which they are eligible is limited and usually not adequate to fund the student’s total expenses.
 Eligibility for off-campus employment is also limited.

 There are two steps to follow in order to obtain or maintain F-1 or J-1 student status.

 1. The first step is admission into an academic program.

 2. The second step is the documentation of the amount and source(s) of financial support.

 All questions regarding academic admission should be directed to the Admissions Office (Email: firstname.lastname@example.org).